gecio/gecio.github.io/docs/_imke/clusterlifecycle/deprecationpolicy/index.en.md

 **What does an End-of-Life announcement mean for me?**

-If an End-of-Life announcement for a given Kubernetes version has been made, customers are asked to upgrade their clusters to a newer version (preferrably the latest one).
+If an End-of-Life announcement for a given Kubernetes version has been made, customers are asked to upgrade their clusters to a newer version (preferably the latest one).

 **What happens if I don't update until the EOL date?**